shockpkg/swf-projector/README.md

 Certain features may only work on certain platforms.

-Reading DMG projector packages and removing Mac APP code signatures is only supported on MacOS.
+Reading DMG projector packages is only supported on macOS.

 Features that modify Windows EXE resources requires either Windows or Wine in the path.